aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/apply/_index.md

 ﻿---
-title: "Apply a style to an element in a Word document."
+title: "Apply a style to an element in a Word document. online"
-second_title: " online"
 articleTitle: "Apply a style to an element in a Word document."
 linktitle: "Apply a style to an element in a Word document."
 type: docs